 Being home offers the perfect chance to get to know one another better, so "slow down and focus on each other," Slatkin says, and see what you can learn.
 Or you could keep the questions light and focus on passing a few hours in good company.
 Whatever the mood may be, grab a snack, curl up, and scroll through these questions to ask your boyfriend when you're bored.

 Relationship expert Mona Green, ELI-MP suggests the following unexpected questions:

-1. If there was a movie made of your life, who would direct, and who would play you?
+1. If there was a movie made of your life, who would you want to direct it, and who would play you?

-2. What's a question you've been wanting to ask me, but have never gotten around to?
+2. What's a weird question you've been wanting to ask me, but have never gotten around to?